 On Thursday 19th November 2009, the rivers Cocker and Derwent, which join in Cockermouth, rose to a level that flooded much of central Cockermouth, leaving huge amounts of destruction, and most of the shops, restaurants and pubs in the town completely wrecked.
 See flood pictures.
 For 3 days immediately after the flooding Cockermouth was under the control of the British Army.

-It took a year before most of the businesses were back up and open, and the town now has some substantial flood defences.
+It took a year before most of the businesses were back up and open, and the town now has some substantial flood defenses.
 The silver lining to the floods is that the affected area has now been repaired to be even prettier than before with many of the flooded businesses having their Georgian shop fronts restored.

-Cockermouth has a large proportion of high quality, small independent shops as well as a Sainsbury’s and Co-Op.
+Cockermouth is well known locally for its large proportion of high quality, small and friendly independent shops.
 The main shopping area is comprised of Main Street, Market Place and Station Street.
-There are well stocked local butchers, bakers (including a Bryson’s), greengrocers, a really excellent fishmongers (Fyne Fish on Station Street), and a very good deli, wine merchant & cafe/wine bar (Shill’s on South Street near Sainsbury’s).
+There are well stocked local butchers, bakers (including a Bryson’s), greengrocers and a really excellent fishmongers (Fyne Fish) and greengrocer on Station Street.
 There is also a wide selection of interesting antique and gift shops, the ‘New Book Shop’, and numerous good cafes, restaurants, inns and bars.

-It is usually easy to park, either in the disc zones, or in one of the 4 main central car parks, but please be aware that the traffic wardens are over zealous, much to the locals’ disgust, so take careful note of your ticket expiry time.
+It is usually fairly easy to park, either in the disc zones, or in one of the 4 main central car parks, but please be aware that the traffic wardens are over zealous, much to the locals’ disgust, so take careful note of your ticket expiry time.
 Wilko’s car park is now pay-as-you-leave with photo recognition – you will be fined if you don’t get a ticket.